 The only drug test panel approved for regulated industries is a urine 5 panel drug test.
-“5 panel” means five classes of drugs, and includes tests for marijuana, cocaine, amphetamines, PCP and opiates.
+“5 panel” drug screen means five classes of drugs, and includes tests for marijuana, cocaine, amphetamines, PCP and opiates.
 The amphetamine panel includes MDMA (or Ecstasy) and methamphetamine, and the opiate panel detects codeine, morphine and heroin.

 That is certainly a pretty good selection of drugs of abuse.
 Notably missing, however, are benzodiazepines (Xanax, Valium or Klonopin), barbiturates, and the prescription opiates that are on the news every night.
 If you don’t test for it, you won’t detect it.